rcarball/auctions-server-2/README.md

 - 🧠 **H2 database** (via JPA) for data persistence.
 - 💱 **Free Currency Conversion API (https://freecurrencyapi.com/)** for displaying prices in different currencies.

-The design builds on the foundations laid in Version 1, expanding both complexity and realism, while preserving modularity and maintainability.

 ### 🌐 REST API Endpoints

 | Method | Endpoint | Description |